onap/policy-parent/docs/development/devtools/clamp-cl-participant-protocol-smoke.rst

 - policy-api for communication between policy participant and policy-framework

 In this setup guide, we will be setting up all the components technically required for a working convenient dev environment.
-We will not be setting up all of the participants - we will setup only the policy participant as an example.
+We will not be setting up all the participants - we will setup only the policy participant as an example.

 2.2.1 MariaDB Setup